fiverbeyond/In-Otter-Words/_posts/2025-3-23-halloween.md

 Here's hoping that, with a little reconsideration, he might find his objections are addressed.

 [^good_analogy]:Buttazzoni, Aldo, director.
 This Parent Is NOT a Role Model.
 Youtube, 3 Nov.
 2023,  Aldo Buttazzoni. (add timestamps)

+[^immigrant-social]: ["Immigrants and Public Benefits: What Does the Research Say?"](file:///Users/evanwitt/Downloads/Immigrants-and-Public-Benefits-What-Does-the-Research-Say.pdf) by the Bipartisan Policy Center, has an excellent overview of the research on this topic.
+The section entitled "Do Immigrants Use Public Benefits More Than Other Groups" addresses the comparison directly, including a brief discussion of the restrictionist habit of widenning the metric to include the native born U.S. citizen children of these immigrants.